 Taxes on Self-Employment Income

 If your teen is interested in branching out on their own, starting a summer business is a step in the right direction.
 You just need to keep in mind that whether it’s babysitting or mowing lawns, they may still be responsible for paying taxes on the money they make.
 Generally, the IRS requires teens who earn more than $400 from self-employment to file a tax return.
-If they have any expenses to deduct, such as mileage or equipment, they’ll also need to file a Schedule C. For 2014, the self-employment tax rate is 15.3% of the net profits.
+If they have any expenses to deduct, such as mileage or equipment, they’ll also need to file a Schedule C. The self-employment tax rate is 15.3% of the net profits.

 The self-employment tax rule also applies if your teen is working for an employer as an independent contractor, rather than an employee.
 In this situation, they would receive a Form 1099 at the end of the year if they earned more than $600.
 Depending on how much they earned, they may not have made enough to owe federal income tax but they’ll still be on the hook for self-employment tax.

 Working in the Family Business

 If you or your spouse owns a business, putting your teen to work can give them some valuable entrepreneurial experience and it may even help you to score a tax break.
 If the business is set up as a sole proprietorship or partnership, you’re not required to withhold FICA taxes if your child is under 18.

 You also don’t have to pay federal unemployment tax if they’re under age 21.
 Just keep in mind, however, that if you pay them more than the standard deduction limit you’ll still have to withhold federal income tax.